alco/numspell/doc/TemplateSyntax.md

 ### The Pattern Syntax ###

 The pattern contains a list of tokens separated by whitespace.
 Each token can be one of the following:

-* one of the special tokens ('^', '$', etc.)
+* one of the special tokens (`^` or `$`)
-* a regular expression, or a regex literal (r'\s+')
+* a literal token, that is, a simple string with no whitespace
-* a matcher (<matcher_name>)
+* a matcher (&lt;matcher_name&gt;)

 There are two special tokens.
-The first one is **the caret (^)**.
+One is _the caret_ (`^`).
 It can be used in a pattern only once and only as the first element.
 It doesn't match any elements in the list, but it has a special meaning "match only at the beginning of the list".

-The **dolar sign ($)**, in a similar manner, is used to match only at the end of the list.
+The _dolar sign_ (`$`), in a similar manner, is used to match only at the end of the list.
 It can only appear once and only at the end of the pattern.

-A **matcher** is a string enclosed in angle brackets ('<' and '>').
+A _matcher_ is a string enclosed in angle brackets (`<` and `>`).
 The string itself generally should not contain spaces.
-For each matcher token in the pattern there has to be at list one corresponding key in the `meta` dictionary which is passed to the constructor of LispObject.
-The key is built by append the string "~find" to the name of the token.
+For each matcher token in the pattern there has to be at list one corresponding key in the meta-dictionary which is passed to the constructor of `Parser`.
+The key is built by appending "~find" to the name of the token.
 See examples below.

 ### Pattern Examples ###